Connect your JazzHR account to your website’s career page for a seamless job-posting experience.

 - JazzHR API

-The XML feed is an XML encoded list of all jobs in your account which meet the following criteria:
+The XML feed is designed for importation into external systems.
+It contains an XML encoded list of all jobs in your account which meet the following criteria:

 - Job Status = Open

 The URL can be found by clicking Settings > Career Page > XML FEED.
 Below is the content from a sample XML file.

 <?xml version='1.0' encoding='utf-8'?>